matijakolaric-com/django-music-publisher/docs/manual_useradmin.rst

    Change User view

-Please note that the password is not visible, and if the superuser needs to change it for another user, use the ``thsi form`` link in the password field.
+Please note that the password is not visible, and if the superuser needs to change it for another user, use the ``this form`` link in the password field.

 ``Staff status`` has to be set for all users of Django Music Publisher, and they have to be assigned to an appropriate permission group.
 Two permission groups are set during installation: